Jarl André Storbæk: International career

 From 2005 to 2008, Storbæk played 17 matches for Norway.

 Managerial career

 After retiring at the end of 2016, Storbæk became the head coach of the club he just left, Nybergsund IL.
-The club announced, that they id not wanted to be a player-coach as he wanted, so he retired at this point.
+The club announced that they did not wanted to be a player-coach as he wanted, so he retired at this point.
 He had already been a player-assistant at the club until he retired.

 In the 2018 season, Nybergsund was relegated to the 3rd Division and Storbæk got sacked.
-After the sacking, Storbæk sued the club due to lack of outstanding pay and holiday pay.
+After the sacking, Storbæk sued the club due to lack of pay and holiday pay.

+In 2022 Storbæk managed Eidsvold Turn, but left due to disagreements over Eidsvold Turn's direction forward.
+In 2023 Storbæk managed Brumunddal, but left due to disagreements over Brumunddal's direction forward.